Awards and honors

 Werner Baltes

-The Society of Food Chemistry (LChG) - Division in the GDCh, awards the Werner Baltes Prize to young colleagues who are already independently scientifically active but not yet permanently appointed, for special scientific achievements.
-The prize should be an incentive for further successful activities.
-The prize money is EUR 2000.00.
-The prize is awarded at the celebratory meeting of the annual Food Chemistry Days.
+The Society of Food Chemistry (LChG) - Division in the GDCh awards the Werner Baltes Award to young colleagues who are already independently active in scientific research but have not yet been appointed for special scientific achievements.
+The prize is intended to be an incentive for further successful activities.
+The prize money is EUR 2000.
+The prize is awarded at the gala meeting of the annual Food Chemistry Days.
 The awardee presents his scientific achievements in a lecture.

-Proposals are from - a - university teacher of food chemistry until 28.02. of each year in electronic form with a letter of recommendation or endorsement, curriculum vitae, structured list of publications and a description of the candidate's scientific projects to the
+Proposals are to be submitted by - a - university lecturer in food chemistry by 28 February of each year in electronic form with a letter of suggestion or endorsement, CV, structured list of publications and a description of the candidate's scientific projects to the

 Varrentrappstr.
 40 - 42